jkulawik/blog/_drafts/discord-alternative.md

 ### Rocket chat

-Fine for business, but not very enticing for communities.
+A decent app that's a pretty strong contender, but still has all the licensing trappings related to being business-oriented.
+I've used it a fair bit and there's some clunkiness in the interface;
+while feature-wise it's a good fit for me, something about this app doesn't entice me.

-* Voice chat: kinda?
-I'm not sure if it's built-in or integrated
+* Voice chat: several integrations, including Jitsi
-* Screen sharing: depends, video calls are through integration only
+* Screen sharing: same as the above
-* Multichannel support: yes
+* Multichannel support: yes, but the way they're laid out is a bit confusing
 * Custom emoji: yes
 * Self-hosting: yes
 * Pricing: free version with a 25 user cap
+* Other: open-source

 ### Zulip